EV home charger

 There are different types of EV Chargers.
 We have listed the different options for your EV Charger at home:

-Portable EV charger
+Mobile EV charger

-Our portable EV charger is the easiest way to charge your hybrid or electric car with a EV Charger at home.
+Our Mobile EV charger is the easiest way to charge your hybrid or electric car with a EV Charger at home.
 You plug it into the normal 230V socket.
 This means that you often have to put the cable through your mailbox or over the sidewalk to reach your car.
 The mobile home charger is widely used in cities, on the road or with friends and family who have not yet installed a EV Charger at home.
 The disadvantage of this way of charging is the low speed, which means that it takes a long time before your car has a full battery again.
 The mobile charger is very suitable for a hybrid car with a small battery capacity.

 Advantages